-Formal complaints must be made to the headteacher (unless they are about the headteacher), via the school office.
-This may be done in person, in writing (preferably on the Complaint Form), or by telephone.
+Formal complaints must be made to the Headteacher (unless they are about the Headteacher), via the school office.
+This may be done in person, in writing (preferably on the Complaint Form see Appendix B), or by telephone.

-The headteacher will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.
+The Headteacher will appoint a member of the Senior Leadership Team (SLT) to investigate the complaint.
+They will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.

-Within this response, the headteacher will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
-The headteacher can consider whether a face-to-face meeting is the most appropriate way of doing this.
+Within this response, a member of SLT will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
+They can consider whether a face to face meeting is the most appropriate way of doing this.